bmhayward/Transcode/README.md

 +FUTURAMA_S03E01.m4v | 04/12/2016 | 06:44:11 | 00:02:38 | 204.952179 | 1428.14 | 13.79
 AIRPLANE_t00.m4v | 03/14/2016 | 13:00:48 | 00:18:34 | 113.191116 | 2247.79 | 17.16

-Open or drag-n-drop individual log files or a folder of log files onto Log Analyzer to create log specific reports.
+Open or drag-n-drop individual log files or a folder of log files onto the Log Analyzer app to create log specific reports.

-The application used to open reports can be modified in Transcode’s preference plist.
+The application used to open Log Analyzer reports can be modified in Transcode’s preference plist.

 ## Acknowledgements
 A huge “thank you” to [@donmelton](https://github.com/donmelton/video_transcoding) and the developers of the other tools used by this package.